 Read More: Famous Actors Who Started Out As Porn Stars

 5. Ingrid Bergman

 Ingrid Bergman is the only performer on this list who started out in non-English language films.
 Hailing from Sweden, she rose to prominence in Hollywood after appearing in ‘Casablanca’ as Ilsa Lund.
-There was practically nothing that could stop her since then, she starred in 8 movies in just 3 years and won her first Best Actress Oscar for ‘Gaslight’.
+There was practically nothing that could stop her and she went on to appear in 8 movies in just 3 years and won her first Best Actress Oscar for ‘Gaslight’.
 After venturing into European Cinema with Rossellini, she made her comeback in Hollywood with Anastasia, for which she was awarded her second Oscar.
-She won her third Oscar for a supporting role in Sidney Lumet’s ‘Murder on the Orient Express’.
+She won her third Oscar for a supporting role in Sidney Lumet‘s ‘Murder on the Orient Express’.